xrafael/ecgPpg2Art/README.md

 The samples were taken every 125 Mhz.
 The two input and output signals have a duration of 10 seconds.

-A comparative study with superficial NN, 1CNN and RNN (LSTM and GRU) has been proposed to evaluate the best approach.
+Several architectures were built (e.g. NN, 1CNN, RNN (LSTM and GRU), as well as autoencoders) to address this problem.